vahtras/record-tests/README.md

 baz
 ~~~

-A test file is generated
+A test file has been generated
 ~~~
 # tests/test_foo.py
 from foo import bar